There Will Come Soft Rains (short story)

-"There Will Come Soft Rains" is a science fiction short story by author Ray Bradbury written as a chronicle about a lone house that stands intact in a California city that has otherwise been obliterated by a nuclear bomb, and then is destroyed in a fire caused by a windstorm.
+"There Will Come Soft Rains" is a science fiction short story by author Ray Bradbury written as a chronicle about a lone house that stands intact in a California city that has otherwise been obliterated by a nuclear bomb.
 The title is from a 1918 poem of the same name by Sara Teasdale that was published during World War I and the Spanish flu pandemic.
 The story was first published in 1950 in two different versions in two separate publications, a one-page short story in Collier's magazine and a chapter of the fix-up novel The Martian Chronicles.

 The author regarded it as "the one story that represents the essence of Ray Bradbury".
 Bradbury's foresight in recognizing the potential for the complete self-destruction of humans by nuclear war in the work was recognized by the Pulitzer Prize Board in conjunction with awarding a Special Citation in 2007 that noted, "While time has (mostly) quelled the likelihood of total annihilation, Bradbury was a lone voice among his contemporaries in contemplating the potentialities of such horrors."
 The author considered the short story as the only one in The Martian Chronicles to be a work of science fiction.

 Plot summary

-A nuclear catastrophe leaves the city of Allendale, California, entirely desolate.
-However, within one miraculously preserved house, the daily routine continues – automatic systems within the home prepare breakfast, clean the house, make beds, wash dishes, and address the former residents without any knowledge of their current state as burnt silhouettes on one of the walls.
+A nuclear catastrophe has left the city of Allendale, California, entirely desolate.
+However, within one miraculously preserved house, the daily routine continues: automatic systems within the home prepare breakfast, clean the house, make beds, wash dishes, and address the former residents without any knowledge of their current state as burnt silhouettes on one of the walls.

+The automated house system chimes the date by saying, "Today is August 4, 2026".

 A sickly and emaciated dog, having previously belonged to the family, enters the house.
 It is unable to enter the kitchen, where the automated systems are making pancakes.
 It runs around in a frenzy, before dying.
 After an hour, the automated systems remove the dog's body, incinerating it.

 That evening, the house recites to the absent hostess a random selection by her favorite poet, "There Will Come Soft Rains" by Sara Teasdale.
 A windstorm blows a tree branch through a window in the kitchen, starting a fire.
 The house's systems desperately attempt to put out the fire, but the doomed home burns to the ground in a night.
-The following dawn, all that remains is a single wall, which contains an automated system that endlessly reads aloud the date and time.
+The following dawn, all that remains is a single wall, which contains an automated system that endlessly reads aloud the date by repeatedly saying, "Today is August 5, 2026".